 This is registration for new registrants only.
 If you have already registered and have questions about accessing, please contact

-The School Social Work Association of America empowers school social workers and promotes the profession to enhance the social-emotional growth and academic outcomes of all students.
+The School Social Work Association of America is a membership organization empowering school social workers and promoting the profession of school social work.

 SSwaa National Award nominations now open - apply by dec.
 1, 2020

 The School Social Work Association of America (SSWAA) is pleased to announce that nominations are being accepted for the following awards: Gary Lee Shaffer Award, Legislator of the Year, National Book Award, Randy Fisher Career Achievement Award and School Social Worker of the Year.